 Demeter played mostly centerfield for the Red Sox in 1966, hitting .292 with 9 home runs in 73 games for them.
 His final statistics for the year were down once again, with only 14 home runs, 41 RBIs, and a .268 batting average.
 The Red Sox staggered to a ninth-place finish, a half-game ahead of the Yankees, but a whopping 26 games behind the eventual World Champion Baltimore Orioles.
 He ended the season by undergoing tests for a back ailment, which had contributed to his limited playing time.

 Demeter was expected to compete with rookie Reggie Smith (called "the best looking rookie to come since Mickey Mantle") and Jose Tartabull for playing time in centerfield in the spring of 1967.
 He played all three outfield positions, as well as one game at third for the team before being traded on June 4 with Tony Horton to Cleveland for pitcher Gary Bell, who went on to be an important hurler for the pennant winning Red Sox.
-His most memorable hit for the Impossible Dream team came on May 14 as his was the 28th extra base hit on the day, breaking a 62-year-old AL record for most extra base hits, combined, while the Red Sox swept the Tigers in a doubleheader, 8-5 and 13-9.
+His most memorable hit for the Impossible Dream team came on May 14 as his second double of the day was the 28th extra base hit of the day's doubleheader, breaking a 62-year-old AL record for most extra base hits, combined, while the Red Sox swept the Tigers in a doubleheader, 8-5 and 13-9.
 He was hitting .279 for the Red Sox at the time of the trade, with only one home run and four RBIs.

 "I enjoyed playing in Boston.
 Mr. Yawkey had the club at the time.
 He was very much a players' owner.
 Those were enjoyable times for us."
 Naturally, looking back, there is some disappointment that he wasn't there for the pennant run -- but he believes there would probably not have been a pennant run if he'd stayed.
 "I tell Gary Bell this a lot when I see him at golf tournaments.
 Had they not traded me and got Gary, I don't think they would have won.
 Gary won 12 games for them.
 That's exactly the truth.
 He helped them far more than I would have."
 Don adds, "He always shows me his World Series ring and tells me it's mine."